StratfordHS/Support/Teacher Instructions for GitHub Classroom and Replit.md

 4. Select "Import from GitHub"
 5. Paste your repo's address, and select the repo it finds.
 6. Click "Import from GitHub".
-7. Select the language and run command as follows: (Note: if this step is skipped you will have to create a .replit file with the Language and Run Command lines in it.)
+7. *(Optional: The .replit file will be created when you configure the assignment.
+If you don't do this step then students will not be able to run their code if they didn't click the "update" link.
+This is a good way to make sure they click the link.)* Select the language and run command as follows:
     * For Python:
         * Language = Python
         * Run Command = `python main.py`